Who is Power Systems Platform Test?

-In an end-to-end System p AIX environment with SAN attached storage — all the various elements and pieces — not just of a particular component — must work together.
-Due to the fact that nobody runs just an operating system, or a server, we have to make sure it works with a multitude of other products and functions.
-These components also have to be implemented and operated as a customer would, with a focus on their interactions.
-At IBM, product testing is and always has been extensive but a customer test is not a replacement for other IBM test efforts.
-We still perform what we think of as three classical test phases:
+All of these various elements and pieces must work together.
+No one runs just an operating system or a server, therefore we have to make sure it works with a multitude of other products and functions in a realistic use case, operated as a real customer would, with a focus on this usage and interaction.
+At IBM, product testing is and always has been extensive.
+In addition to the platform tests, we still peform these three "classical" test phases:

-Our objective is to implement an end-to-end solution of IBM System p, Storage, SAN, and appropriate software components, in a manner that customers, might use it.
+Our objective is to implement an end-to-end solution of IBM Power systems, Storage, SAN, and appropriate software components, in a manner that customers, might use it.
 That means doing much more than just ensuring that products work together — it means understanding what it takes to introduce, implement, and effectively use new products and functions in a full production environment while thousands of end users are expecting constant availability.
 In other words, we want to experience for ourselves the challenge of integrating various solutions into a business environment.
 And we want to experience it first, so we can hopefully save you some pain!
 We document the results of our testing (including any pain we've experienced and how you can avoid that pain) in our test reports.
 These provide examples that span multiple products that have been run in our production-like environment.
-Does all of this mean you will never again find a bug?
-Well, nothing would make us happier!
-But that's a claim we cannot possibly make — we don't believe any software test organization could truthfully make such a claim about their product.
-The claim we can make is this: we endeavor to provide you with the most stable system platform we can.
+We endeavor to provide you with the most stable Power systems platform we can.